saintjr2004/Ikemen-GO-ColorEdit/README.md

 ## Installation

 Place the `coloredit` folder into your `external/mods` directory.
-Alternatively, you can call coloredit.lua as a module in the config.ini file.
+Alternatively, you can call the path to `coloredit.lua` as a module in your `config.ini` file.

-The mp3 file is optional, but if you want to keep it as is you can move that to your `external/mods` folder or whatever folder you're moving the main files into as well.
+The mp3 file is optional, but if you want to keep it as is, you can place it in `coloredit` folder.

 Once you do that, you need to declare it as a mode in your `system.def file`.
 It should contain the following within the `[Title Info]`: